mesosphere/dcos-docs-site/pages/1.13/administering-clusters/add-a-node/index.md

 You can verify the node type by running these commands from the DC/OS CLI.

--   Run this command to count the private agents.
+-   Run the following command to count the private agents.

     ```bash
     dcos node --json | jq --raw-output '.[] | select(.reserved_resources.slave_public == null) | .id' | wc -l
      ```

--   Run this command to count the public agents.
+-   Run the followingn command to count the public agents.

     ```bash
     dcos node --json | jq --raw-output '.[] | select(.reserved_resources.slave_public != null) | .id' | wc -l